mayerrobert/jmurmel/lambda/README.md

 # LambdaJ

-A Lisp-1-ish interpreter written in Java8+ that can be used standalone as well as embedded.
+A customizable Lisp-1-ish interpreter written in Java8+ that can be used standalone as well as embedded.

 **Standalone use:**